fabienb/WP-Image-Blocks-AutoALT/README.md

 3. Save the changes.

 ### Option 2: Use a Code Snippet Plugin
-1. Install and activate a code snippet plugin (I personally use FluentSinppets).
+1. Install and activate a code snippet plugin (I personally use FluentSnippets because it keeps snippets out of the WP database).
 2. Create a new snippet.
 3. Copy and paste the provided code snippet into the snippet editor.
 4. Set the scope to "Site-wide/Everywhere" and save the changes.